pegeler/eddington2/R/README.md

 ```

-You can see that the median time difference is about 96 microseconds on my
+You can see that the difference in median times is about 96 microseconds on my
-machine, or a factor of 14 faster.
+machine, or a factor of 14.

 I was inspired to create the new algorithm because of my interest in computing
 a cumulative Eddington number on larger datasets.
 Let's define a cumulative